home-assistant/home-assistant.io/source/_integrations/nordpool.markdown

 ## Data fetching and limitations

-Data is polled from the Nord Pool API on an hourly basis, exactly on the hour to always ensure the price sensors are displaying the correct price.
+Data is polled from the **Nord Pool** API on an hourly basis, exactly on the hour, to ensure the price sensors are displaying the correct price.

-In the case a polling can not happen, because there is no connectivity or a malfunctioning API, there is no retry and the next periodic update will try again.
+If polling can not happen because of no connectivity or a malfunctioning API, there is no retry; the next periodic update will try again.

 ## Sensors